Table of Contents

 Personal and public timelists in a unified dashboard

 When Kyber is installed, a Kyber bot is added to your team.
-Look for it under Apps section.
+Look for it under Apps section in Slack sidebar.

 Kyber bot offers a unified dashboard to view and manage all tasks and meetings: no need to switch to an external website or app to have all your work under control.